ogeidix/ogeidix.github.com/_posts/2012-09-23-home-sweet-home.md

 </div>

 Chloe and me can't resist from a request of a couchsurfer looking for friends with which go to hiking.
-So we leave Tustin and went to meet <a href="http://www.couchsurfing.org/people/arielzlat/">Ariel</a> in Los Angeles.
+So we left Tustin and went to meet <a href="http://www.couchsurfing.org/people/arielzlat/">Ariel</a> in Los Angeles.

 Ariel is a smart and brave guy who is doing one of the coolest things you can ever do: A trip across all the USA countries!
 He is only 20 but he has already visited more than half of the USA!!
 He is documenting everything on his blog: <a href="http://www.arielacrossamerica.com/">ArielAcrossAmerica.com</a> so you can go there and check where he is and what he has just done.

-Chloe, Ariel and me went to hike on the paths around the Hollywood sign and we took some crazy pictures.
-In the evening Ariel invited us to a special (and free) dinner to a restaurant of another couchsurfer in LA.
+Chloe, Ariel and me went hiking on the paths around the Hollywood sign and we took some crazy pictures.
+In the evening Ariel invited us to a special (and free) dinner in the restaurant of another couchsurfer in LA.
-Along his way in California Ariel had a stop in Tustin hosted by Chloe and so we shared her "Couchsurfer Bedroom".
+Along his way to California Ariel had a stop in Tustin hosted by Chloe and so we shared her "Couchsurfer Bedroom".
-In the morning Ariel left again, but before he gave us something as remembering of our meeting.
+In the morning Ariel left again, but before he gave us something to remind us of the time spent together.
 Buona Strada Ariel!

 New apartment, great roommates and my bed
 -----------------------------------------